EStorvik/chb/README.md

 ## Developing CHB

-Use black, flake8 and isort formatting.
+Use black and flake8 formatting.